-To find out more about us, what we do and our future plans, go to blackrainbow.org.au
+To find out more about us, what we do and our future plans, go to blackrainbow.org.au.
+You can download our free Aboriginal and Torres Strait Islander LGBTIQA+SB there as well.

 You can also find us via the Black Rainbow Facebook page and at @blackrainbowaus on Instagram.